Silver Core General Education Requirements

 Students will be placed in their first math course based upon ACT or SAT scores.
-More information on placement is available at http://www.unr.edu/mathcenter/placement.html.
+For more information on placement visit Math Center - Placement Info webpage.
 All degree-seeking students must be continuously enrolled in appropriate math courses until the Core Mathematics requirement is completed.

 Students must satisfy the Core Mathematics requirement by taking the specific Core Math course required by their major, along with any prerequisites.
 Mathematics courses verified by the Core Curriculum Board are listed in the University Catalog.